BeanHam/fragments-to-facts/README.md

 4. Finalize experiments (can do in parallel using current data)
    - Compare the naive attack with our score with learned model
    - Make probability observation

+5. Ablations
+   - Change the number of correct / incorrect tokens in the prompt (say, 20%, 50%, 80% of tokens from the actual sample) to check how sensitive the scheme is to having EXACT overlap in the subsample with the actual sample that was trained on.

-5. Probably need new datasets
+6. Probably need new datasets
    - Similar medical setting dataset (?)
-   - Something synthetic (with very rare tokens) (?)
+   - Legal